canonical/ubuntu-pro-for-wsl/docs/tutorial/deployment.md

-# Deployment with UP4W and Landscape
+# Deploy WSL instances with UP4W and Landscape

 With Ubuntu Pro for WSL (UP4W) an [Ubuntu Pro](https://ubuntu.com/pro) subscription empowers you to manage Ubuntu WSL instances at scale.